How to create CLI programs with multiple commands, flags and subcommands, and how to do it fast and simply?

 to a testable code structure, by removing our dependency on the global

-Time to finish the work and make Execute
+Time to finish the work and make Execute completely testable by removing all

 remaining dependencies to other globals.